CoderRocha/cooking-master/README.md

 The project is about a simple app that you can view and create your own recipes lists.
 It can display 3 recipes on each row, that are organized according to the order you create them.
 Each lists contains the Recipe title, ingredients, method and cooking time, so you can follow the step-by-step of each recipe to reproduce it correctly in real life, according to the info you added on each recipe list.

 And to add a little touch, you can either use the "Light" or "Dark" mode according to your own preferences, on the "Bright Sun" icon located in the left-up corner of the screen.
-You can also change the "Navbar" color to add a personal touch, to feel more familiar with the app, by clicking in one of the "3 colored circles" on the right-up corner of the screen, so you can add your favourite color to your own recipes app, to bright your day while you're cooking :D
+You can also change the "Navbar" color to add a personal touch, to feel more familiar with the app, by clicking in one of the "colored circles" on the right-up corner of the screen, so you can add your favourite color to your own recipes app, to bright your day while you're cooking :D

+You can also search for the recipes you've created using the 'Search Bar', and you can delete any recipe by clicking on the "Trashcan" icon next to each recipe.

 ## App Features